savannstm/rvpacker-txt/README.md

 This will parse all text from Data/* files into translation/maps and translation/other directories as files without _trans postfix that contain original text and files with _trans postfix that contain empty lines for translation.
-Lines from Scripts file will be parsed into translation/other/scripts.txt file as plain text.
+Lines from Scripts file will be parsed into translation/other/scripts.txt file as plain text, and also into a scripts_plain.txt file that contains scripts contents as a whole - that's just for convenience.

 To write previously parsed project back to its initial form: